IlliquidAsset/DeepCoder/README.md

 # Git integration
 deepcoder --stage "Fix the bug in the login function" deepcoder --commit "Add validation to the user input"

+# Interactive mode with specific options
+deepcoder -i --temperature 0.7
 ```

+### Interactive Mode Commands

+When in interactive mode, you can:

+- Type natural language instructions to perform coding tasks
+- Use `exit` or `quit` to exit the interactive session
+- Press Ctrl+C to cancel the current operation

 ## Development